Gilbert Delorme

-Gilbert Delorme (born November 25, 1962, in Boucherville, Quebec) is a Canadian former professional ice hockey player who was a defenceman for five NHL teams.
+Gilbert Delorme (born November 25, 1962) is a Canadian former professional ice hockey player who was a defenceman for five NHL teams.
 He played for the Montreal Canadiens, St. Louis Blues, Quebec Nordiques, Detroit Red Wings and Pittsburgh Penguins.
 Delorme was born in Boucherville, Quebec.

-Delorme was selected by Montreal in the 1981 NHL Entry Draft in the first round (18th overall).
+Delorme was selected by Montreal in the 1981 NHL entry draft in the first round (18th overall).
 He spent nine seasons in the NHL.